tatdz/mars2/README.md

 # Mars² Staking Security dApp

-A comprehensive real-time staking security explorer for the Sei EVM testnet that enables delegators, validators, and observers to monitor validator behavior, submit anonymous reports, and coordinate through encrypted messaging.
+A comprehensive real-time staking security explorer for the Sei EVM testnet that enables stakers and validators to monitor validator behavior, submit anonymous reports and coordinate through encrypted messaging.

 ## Features